ThinkerPal/smarticc/_posts/2018-09-09-google-appmaker.md

 - question: "What is the usage of apps?"
   answer:
   - text: "Connect People Together"
     correct: false
   - text: "Providing Services"
     correct: false
   - text: "Improve Daily Life"
     correct: false
   - text: "All of the above"
     correct: true

 - question: "What kind of app would you make that you think may benefit today's society?"
 # open-ended, no answers
+---

 Nowadays, you see apps everywhere you go and frequently have to attend computing lessons on making simple applications.
-You may be asking yourself, why should I waste time, especially in such a fast-paced society, to mak apps when I could be studying or doing something else?
+You may be asking yourself, why should I waste time, especially in such a fast-paced society, to make apps when I could be studying or doing something else?

 Applications have various impacts on our lives and it would be a waste to just ignore the existence of apps and avoid learning more about them.

 **So What Are the Uses of these Apps?**